 Regardless of your acquisition or merger size, you shouldn’t underestimate the importance of a thorough security assessment.
 Failure to address the risks introduced by lax security practices can lead to companies regretting their investments.
 A recent cybersecurity report released by Gartner—surveying 2,799 IT and business decision-makers—found that 65% of companies experience regret in a merger and acquisition deal due to security concerns.

 Recently we detailed the four common security issues mergers and acquisitions face.
 Now, we will build on that by providing you with steps to help you assess security risk in mergers and ensure you don’t experience buyer’s remorse.

 Whether you’re buying or selling, it’s pertinent that you commit to due diligence to ensure a smooth transition during the merger.
-Undisclosed security breaches or issues can be costly, resulting in extensive legal battles and hefty fines, all of which can be prevented by simply taking the time to perform a thorough security assessment of all new entities.
+Undisclosed security breaches or issues can be costly, resulting in extensive legal battles and hefty fines, all of which can be prevented by simply taking the time to analyze data management protocols and perform a thorough security assessment of all new entities.